chhotii-alex/prospective-randomizer/README.md

 one categorical variable and 2 groups, and one categorical variable and 3 groups.
 In each case, we simulated enrolling 20 subjects in the protocol.
 In the cases where a continuous variable was used, the value of the variable was randomly selected from a Gaussian distribution.
 When a categorical variable was used, an option was chosen with equal probability for each option.
-Subjects were added to groups two different ways: in the traditional manner, where subjects were assigned to groups in strictly alternating order ("Aternating"); and using the balanced algorithm described above based on the one simulated variable ("Balanced").
+For each simulated run, two simulated experiments were performed in parallel, which differed in how subjects were added to groups: in one, in the traditional manner, where subjects were assigned to groups in strictly alternating order ("Aternating"); and in the other, using the balanced algorithm described above based on the one simulated variable ("Balanced").
 After each simulated subject was submitted to the algorithm, their group assignment was not determined until after 4 additional subjects were submitted.
 Thus, the Balanced algorithm had the benefit of more information about the overall sample when it made its decisions than if group assignments had been immediately demanded.
 (That is, GET came after several PUT commands, rather than using PLACE.)
-After each simulation, the quality of the distribution of subjects to gropus was measured using non-paired t-tests of means of the feature values when a continuous variable was used for two groups, using one-way ANOVA tests of means of continuous feature values when there were three groups, and using chi-squared tests of the distribution of feature levels across groups when a categorical variable was used.
-N.B., in this case, _higher_ p-values are more desirable&mdash;the more similar groups are, the higher the p-value.
-If the randomization produces completely equiavalent groups, the probability that randomly-assorted groups would be more different would be 1.0.
+After each simulation, we measured the quality of the randomization of the subjects to the 2 or 3 groups.
+When there were two groups and a continuous (numeric) feature was used, this measurement was the p-value of a non-paired t-test on the means of the feature values in each group.
+When a continuous feature was used and there were three groups, a one-way ANOVA test of means was used.
+When a categorical variable was used, the test was a chi-squared test that the distribution of feature levels did not differ between the 2 or 3 groups.
+N.B., in this analysis, _higher_ p-values are more desirable&mdash;the more similar groups were, the higher the p-value.
+Lower p-values would indicate greater dissimilarity between groups at baseline&mdash;exactly what the Balanced algorithm tries to avoid.

 In the groups populated via the Alternating algorithm, these p-values were very close to the 0.5 that we would expect by chance (mean=0.48, median=0.45).

 In the groups populated via the Balanced algorithm, these p-values were much higher (mean=0.92, median=0.95).
-This difference was quite statistically significant (paired t-test = -30.0, p = $1.4 x 10^{-104}$, df=399).
-The performance of the Balanced algorithm was not inevitibly superior in every case&mdash;the p-value for the Alternating randomizer was greater in 8% of the simulated runs, because the Alternating algorithm will sometimes yield an ideal grouping by chance.
+For any given pair of simulations, the p-value resulting from the Balanced algorithm was greater than from Alternating by 0.44 on average (paired t-test = -30.0, p = $1.4 x 10^{-104}$, df=399).
+The performance of the Balanced algorithm was not inevitibly superior in every case&mdash;the p-value for the Alternating randomizer was greater in 12% of the simulated runs, because the Alternating algorithm will sometimes yield an ideal grouping by chance.
 However, the overall dramatic difference is apparent in Figure 1.
 Drilling down by number of groups and type of variable, we see that the same pattern appears across these variations (figure 2).